See Requirements section of the Catalogue for more details.

 All credits to be transferred toward a Colby degree must be approved

-(1) Foreign study or domestic exchange: Off-Campus Study Office (Eustis 105)
+- Foreign study or domestic exchange during a semester or full year: Off-Campus Study Office (Eustis 105)

-(2) Other courses (leave of absence or summer school): Registrar's Office
+- Other courses (leave of absence, summer school, foreign study during Jan Plan): Registrar's Office (Eustis 201)

 Students must be aware of official deadlines and progress toward degree